Lamonte McLemore: Early life

-Biography

-McLemore was born in St. Louis, Missouri.

-He is a professional photographer for Playboy, Ebony, Jet, People, and Harper's Bazaar magazines.

-Baseball

-McLemore was the first African American athlete to try out for the St. Louis Cardinals.
-After he moved to Los Angeles, he was a minor league strong-arm pitcher with the Los Angeles Dodgers for a short time.
+Herman Lamonte McLemore was born in St. Louis, Missouri, on September 17, 1935.After graduating from Sumner High School in St. Louis, he joined the Navy where he trained as a photographer.
+McLemore pursued his passion for baseball following his discharge from the Navy, pitching in the Los Angeles Dodgers farm system until a broken arm ended his career.

 Photography

-After he graduated from high school, McLemore enlisted in the United States Navy, and worked as an aerial photographer.
 He co-founded Halmont Graphics with Cliff Hall, and worked there as a photographer beginning in 1958.
 McLemore was the first African American photographer hired by Harper's Bazaar magazine and was the photographer for Stevie Wonder's first album cover.
-McLemore has been a photographer for Jet and Ebony magazines for over forty years.
-It was because of his photo shoot at the Miss Black Beauty Pageant in the mid-1960s that he met Marilyn McCoo and Florence LaRue which ultimately led to The 5th Dimension being created.
+He was a photographer for Jet and Ebony magazines for over 40 years.
+It was because of his photo shoot at the Miss Black Beauty Pageant in the mid-1960s that he met Marilyn McCoo and Florence LaRue, which ultimately led to The 5th Dimension being created.

-Songwriting
+He also worked as a professional photographer for Playboy and People magazines.

+Music

+McLemore, a founding member of The 5th Dimension, started his music career in Los Angeles where formed the musical group The Versatiles with his friends Ronald Townson and Billy Davis Jr..
+After photographing them in the Miss Bronze California beauty pageant, he asked Florence LaRue and Marilyn McCoo to join the group.
+Encouraged by his recording company, Soul City Records, the group changed their name to The 5th Dimension.

-He co-wrote two songs recorded by The 5th Dimension, A Love Like Ours (with Bob Alcivar) and The Singer (with Elliot Willensky).
+McLemore co-wrote two songs recorded by The 5th Dimension, "A Love Like Ours" (with Bob Alcivar) and "The Singer" (with Elliot Willensky).